stackless-goto/pest/README.md

 # pest ![plague-doc](https://64k.by/assets/pest.png)

-antibloat & turbo simplistic single header cxx unit testing thingy.
+antibloat & turbo simplistic header only cxx unit testing & benchmarking thingy.

 implemented this because a hackable solution for unit testing was needed not causing excessive compile times once you have more than one assertion.